AstraZeneca sales hit hard by generic competition

 AstraZeneca reiterated its forecast for a fall in full-year core earnings to between $5.85 and $6.15 a share, against $7.28 in 2011, with revenues set to decline by a low- to mid-teen percentage rate this year in constant currencies.

-Tim Anderson of Bernstein said the company's five-year outlook was uninspiring, given the string of generic losses it faces and the thin late-stage product pipeline.

-In addition to this year's loss of patent cover on Seroquel, the heartburn pill Nexium and top-selling cholesterol fighter Crestor lose U.S. protection in 2014 and 2016 respectively.

-Like other big drugmakers, the Anglo-Swedish group has been hit by falling drug prices in Europe, where the euro crisis has prompted governments to take exceptional measures to curb spiraling healthcare costs.
+Like other big drugmakers, the Anglo-Swedish group has been hit by falling drug prices in Europe, where the euro crisis has prompted governments to take exceptional measures to curb spiralling healthcare costs.

 Revenues were reduced by an estimated $300 million in the second quarter as a result of government cost cutting in Europe and some other markets, it said.

-Supply chain interruptions caused by the plant problems in Sweden hit emerging markets particularly hard.
-Overall, the issue impacted group revenue by around 2 percent in the quarter.

-Sales of heart drug Brilinta, one of the company's few new products, were a meager $18 million, as launches of the new antiplatelet medicine continued, and revenue from Crestor fell 5 percent to $1.59 billion.
+Sales of heart drug Brilinta, one of the company's few new products, were a meagre $18m in the quarter, as launches of the new antiplatelet medicine continued, and revenue from top-selling cholesterol fighter Crestor fell 5 percent to $1.59 billion.